Machine Decline Bench Press

 Breathing

-Inhale as you slowly lower the weight and exhale forcefully as you press the handles forward to initiate the concentric phase.
+Inhale as you lower the handles, exhale as you press forward.
+Brace your core throughout.

 Tempo